A. Gary Anderson

 Campus with students and bell tower

-Forbes Magazine Ranks UC Riverside No. 33 Public University
+Forbes Ranks UCR No. 33 Public University

 UC Riverside is the No. 33 public university in a college ranking from Forbes magazine.
 UCR was among several UC campuses and 17 public universities in the top 50.